abirek/optimo-development/README.md

 # Optimo Development Microservice

-To run the microservice you first need to build image of the current code repository.
+To run the microservice you need to build image of the current code repository first.
 You can do it by executing the following *docker* command:

 `docker build . --tag abirek-optimo-development:1.0`